Acupuncture

 With acupuncture, the modern-day technique based upon the ancient method of Chinese acupuncture, you'll start to feel better and resolve your health issues.
 Acupuncture works so well because it targets the root of your problem by restoring normal body functions.

-Rebecca Rice and Liza Pollock use acupuncture to treat patients at the Delmar Stram Center.
-Rebecca and Liza are New York State licensed acupuncturists, nationally certified and has developed a reputation for her effective acupuncture-based healing techniques.
+Rebecca Rice DACM (Doctor of Acupuncture and Chinese Medicine), L.Ac, uses acupuncture to treat patients at the Delmar Stram Center.
+Rebecca is a New York State licensed acupuncturist, nationally certified and has developed a reputation for her effective acupuncture-based healing techniques with over 20 years experience.

 Depending upon the severity and duration of your ailment, acupuncture treatment plans vary.
 Your practitioner will discuss your condition with you and come up with a plan that is mutually agreeable.